RobCod/Stoyez-chat-PHP/README.md

     Admin Registration of Guests
     Public, member, moderator and admin only chats Autologout when inactive for some time
-    And more
+    Clean selected messages for admins
+    Time format options for either 12 hour or 24 hour clocks And more

 ### features on their way soon.